BUY MY BOOKS TODAY, YOU MINUVAL, OR I WILL SEND YOU ON A SLOW BOAT TO GAZA

 Again, Rabbi Shimon answered, this time quickly, and with more confidence in his voice.
 "I would guess about twenty million."

-So the truth is, the non-Jewish world and world opinion do matter.
+So the truth is, whether we like it or not, world opinion does matter.
 This may not make sense to you, you amhaaretz, but neither does shatnez or yeshiva tuition.

 It also doesn't make sense that after witnessing all the miracles of the exodus from Egypt, the ten plagues, the crossing of the Red Sea, and receiving the Toirah, Klal Yisroels continue to rebel against the Reboinoisheloilum at every turn.
 But they should get over it already, and so should you.